 Professional members of the BCAK must demonstrate a commitment to lifelong learning as being fundamental to professional practice and social responsibility as a health professional.
-The purposes are to maintain (1) professional competency related to client care & best practices, (2) public trust of clients who want to receive care/services from competent and qualified kinesiologists.
+The purposes are to maintain (1) professional competency related to client care & best practices, (2) public trust of clients in receiving care/services from kinesiologists.

-To renew membership each subsequent year or to return following membership lapse, Practicing members must complete a minimum of 20 continuing education credits per membership year, in accordance with the Continuing Education Standards Program Credit Table.pdf
+To renew membership each subsequent year or to return following membership lapse, Practicing members must complete and demonstrate a minimum of 20 continuing education credits per membership (calendar) year, in accordance with the Continuing Education Standards Program Credit Table.pdf

-- Previous Course Work - Courses or professional development that you take before becoming a Practicing Member are not eligible for submission at the end of your first year or other years.
+- Previous Course Work - Courses or professional development learning completed prior to becoming a Practicing Member are not eligible for submission at the end of your first year or other years.

-- Course Pre-Approval - Courses do not require pre-approval by the BCAK, however credit allocations will be based on the BCAK's CESP Credit Categories Table in effect for the applicable year.
-Courses completed must fall within the scope of practice (if practice related) or be directly related to specific business skill acquisition (if related to business operations or management).
+- Course Pre-Approval - Courses pre-approval by the BCAK is not required, however credit allocations will be based on the BCAK's CESP Credit Categories Table in effect for the applicable year.
+Courses completed must fall within the scope of practice of kinesiology or be directly related to business skill acquisition for the purpose of kinesiology business operations or management.

 Exception to Requirements

-The one exception to the annual CESP requirements is for new members who, at the end of their first membership year, have a pro-rated credit requirement based on the start date of their membership.
+New members who, at the end of their first membership year, are permitted a pro-rated credit requirement based on the start date of their membership.